benbp/azure-sdk-tools/tools/check-enforcer-action/README.md

 ## PR Comment Commands

 Check Enforcer supports a limited number of commands which can by issued via PR comments.
-For example if Check Enforcer appears to be stuck you can add a comment as follows to reset the state of Check Enforcer on the PR:
+For example if Check Enforcer appears to be stuck you can add a comment as follows to reset the state of Check Enforcer on the PR to "pending":

 ```
 /check-enforcer reset
 ```

-Check Enforcer will revert to an "in-progress" state.
-You can then trigger Check Enforcer to re-evaluate the pull request using the following PR comment:
+Alternatively, you can trigger Check Enforcer to re-evaluate the pull request checks using the following PR comment:

 ```
 /check-enforcer evaluate